-Continuation of C&IS 202; development oi specialized programming techniques.
+Continuation of C&IS 200; development of specialized programming techniques.

-230 Assembly Language Prerequisite: C&IS 102.
+230 Assembly Language 3 Units UC

+Prerequisite: C&IS 102.

 Study of organization and data structures typical of 6500 Apple assembly language and operating systems, and the knowledge of the inner workings of a computer and the effects of the instruction set on computer design.